So you want to be a hardscaper?

 Dead Blow Hammer

 Whether you’re leveling your block on a retaining wall or adjusting a paver into place, a quality dead blow hammer is important to have.
-Avoid splitting or damaging the stone with a traditional hammer and invest in this lasting tool instead.
+Avoid splitting or damaging the stone with a traditional hammer and invest in this lasting landscaping tool instead.
 Your jobs and fingers will be appreciative for years to come.